 - Submission of all official transcripts from all institutions of higher education previously attended to NursingCAS

-- Applicants must complete with a grade of "C" or better in all required prerequisite coursework prior to the application deadline
+- Applicants must complete all required prerequisite coursework (with a grade of "C" or better) prior to the application deadline

 - Acceptable GRE General Test scores (the GRE is waived if cumulative GPA is 3.25 or greater)

-- GRE scores are evaluated on an individual basis; however, a writing score 3.5 or greater is required for consideration for admission.
+- GRE General Test scores are evaluated on an individual basis; however, a writing score 3.5 or greater is required for consideration for admission.

-- Test of English as a Foreign Language (TOEFL) is required for applicants who are non-native speakers of English.
-This requirement may be waived if the applicant has completed a minimum of three (3) years of higher education AND received their baccalaureate degree in the United States.
+- The TOEFL (Test of English as a Foreign Language) is required for applicants who are non-native speakers of English.
+This requirement may be waived if the applicant has completed a minimum of three years of higher education AND received their baccalaureate degree in the United States.

 - Three professional letters of recommendation.
 (Recommendations from friends, relatives or co-workers will not be accepted.
 Recommendations from place of employment must be from a supervisor or manager.
 Recommendations from college professors are accepted.) **

 - Submission of a completed NursingCAS application with a nonrefundable application fee.
 The College of Nursing utilizes a centralized application service, NursingCAS.
 Please click on CON Application Instructions to read more about applying through this system.